The Way of the Cross – Lenten Season 2018

 That is where the sweet spot is to be found.
 Don’t be scared of it.
 Embrace it.
 We must be very aware of the holiness of God, of what He expects from us, of what it means to be holy, to be righteous and even to hunger and thirst after it.
 But at the same time we must be aware of our sin.

 The same is true for my relationship with my wife.
 My relationship with her does not rise or fall on whether or not I cut the grass, or do the dishes, or keep every thought under control.
-Our love is deeper than that and because it is deeper than that, I have the intrinsic motivation to live in that love, respect that love, walk in that love and therefore I develop a growth mindset that allows me to go from glory to glory beause I focus on developing the relationship not just on being perfect.
+Our love is deeper than that and which is why I have the intrinsic motivation to live in that love, respect that love, walk in that love and therefore I develop a growth mindset that allows me to go from glory to glory beause I focus on developing the relationship not just on being perfect.

 The sweet spot is a place of grace, a place of rest, a place of no-condemnation but it is also a place where I am deeply motivated to walk in the Spirit, to make every effort to be obedient to that love, to that great sacrfice, not out of obligation but rather out of gratitude.
 That sweet spot is a place of love.
 I have it with my wife and children.
 I have it even more with God because of Christ who is the bridegroom of my soul.
 It’s a relationship.
 Morality is a limit to the will but love is the freedom of the will.
 And that difference makes all the difference in the world.